In August 1907, Oswald Chambers was in Japan.

 The Oriental Missionary Society’s entrance into Japan in 1901 did not come easily.

-Other missionaries in-country were suspicious–wondering if the OMS planned to begin a new denomination in Tokyo.
+Other missionaries in-country were suspicious — wondering whether the OMS planned to begin a new denomination in Tokyo.

-As Chambers was a noted speaker for Britain’s League of Prayer and sympathetic to the Holiness Movement, this presented no problems for him.
+As Chambers was a noted speaker for Britain’s League of Prayer.
+He was sympathetic to the Holiness Movement, which presented no problems for him.

-But at the convention he attended that summer, he noted some degree of hostility among the non-OMS missionaries, and it troubled him.
+But at the convention he attended that summer, he noted hostility among the non-OMS missionaries.
+It troubled him.

 Chambers in Japan found it, “a most entrancing country.”
 He thought the Oriental Missionary Society a far more elaborate and well-organized work than he anticipated.